proycon/folia/docs/source/alternative_annotation.rst

 set of alternatives.

 Each alternative preferably is given a unique identifier.
 In the following example we see the Dutch word "bank" in the sense of a sofa, alternatively we see two alternative annotations with a different sense and domain.

+..
+DISCARDING THIS in v2 (issue #56)
+..
+Any annotation
-Any annotation element *within* an ``<alt>`` block by definition needs to be marked as non-authoritative by setting the mandatory attribute ``auth="no"``.
+.. element *within* an ``<alt>`` block by definition needs to be marked as non-authoritative by setting the mandatory
+.. attribute ``auth="no"``.
 This facilitates the job of parsers and queriers.

 .. code-block:: xml